 From either Mid Cairn or or Easter Cairn, cross the old wall at a convenient point and start heading roughly south west.
 Alternatively head over to the Wester Cairn area and start going south from there alongside a fence.
 By keeping to the west side of the field on your descent you avoid some steep ground with gorse bushes.
 The fence will curve left so that it is running in an east / west direction.
 If you descended from Mid Cairn or Easter Cairn you will meet this fence at some point.
 Assuming you kept to the west (right) of the field, keep the fence on your right hand side and follow it until you reach a gate at NT 040 929.
 If you came down over the steeper ground the gate may be to your right.

 Cross the next field in a roughly south direction to reach another fence.
 This fence is broken in various places and should be easy enough to cross.
 If in doubt head for the right hand side of some gorse bushes where there is an easy crossing point.
-As you lose height the ground starts to get a bit rougher underfoot.
+As you lose height the ground starts to get a bit rougher underfoot with long grass during the Summer months.
 You now have one final field to cross to reach the back of Steelend.
 A further fence must also be climbed to rejoin the path at the back of the houses.
 The fence has been well climbed so negotiating it shouldn’t be a problem.
-Alternatively there is a gate in the south west corner.
+However, during Summer there are many nettles at this spot.
+An alternative is a gate in the south west corner of the field.
 If there are sheep in the field, it may be better to walk round by the field edge anyway.

-View / download GPX track of this route from Viewranger.
+View / download GPX track of Knockhill and Saline Hill route from Viewranger.

-View / download GPX track of this route from Ordnance Survey.
+View / download GPX track of Knockhill and Saline Hill route from Ordnance Survey.